 Alzheimer’s disease is a growing public health crisis in Connecticut.
-Without an effective treatment or cure, the impact of Alzheimer’s will continue to rise and the numbers in Connecticut are escalating.
+The impact of Alzheimer’s is projected to rise, and the most recent data show:

-- 77,000 people aged 65 and older living with Alzheimer’s in Connecticut.
+- 80,000 people aged 65 and older are living with Alzheimer’s in Connecticut.

-- 178,000 family caregivers bear the burden of the disease in Connecticut.
+- 128,000 family caregivers bear the burden of the disease in Connecticut.

-- 203 million hours of unpaid care provided by Alzheimer’s caregivers.
+- 201 million hours of unpaid care provided by Alzheimer’s caregivers.

-- $2.6 billion is the value of the unpaid care.
+- $4.2 billion is the value of the unpaid care.

-- $926 million is the cost of Alzheimer’s to the state Medicaid program.
+- $1 billion is the cost of Alzheimer’s to the state Medicaid program.